Under Labor, the NBN was a complete mess.

 Labor’s Fibre-to-the-premise NBN policy would have cost $30 billion more and taken six to eight years longer to complete.

 This would have increased broadband bills by up to $43 per month.

 Under Labor, the NBN missed every rollout target it set for itself.
 Under the Coalition, the NBN rollout is ahead of schedule and on-budget.

 The Government is rolling out better broadband across Australia in the fastest and most affordable way, so Australians can get access to fast broadband sooner at a price they can afford.

 ROLLING OUT NBN SOONER

-The NBN is now available to half of all Australian premises, or more than 6.2 million premises.
-It now has over 3 million active connections (as at October 2017).
+The NBN is now available to more than half of all Australian premises, or more than 6.2 million premises.
+It now has over 3.5 million active connections (as at February 2018).

 The Coalition’s NBN is connecting more users every two weeks than Labor connected in six years of Government (around 25,000 premises per week are being connected under the Coalition, compared to 51,000 premises after six years of Labor).

 Two-thirds of the NBN rollout is now complete in regional Australia, with one-third complete in metro areas.